stefaniaderi/io/projects/3_ocio.md

 categories: [project]
 date: 2022—2023
 link: http://ocio-venezia.it
-description: 'Ocio is an association located in Venice which does activism about the topic of residentiality in the city.
-They asked for a website that could be easily navigated, as well as a glossary, to give readers the tools to better understand the topics discussed.'
+description: 'Ocio is an association in Venice that does activism on the issue of residency in the city.
+I designed an easily navigable website for them, including a glossary, to give readers the tools to better understand the technical vocabulary of residency.'
+descIta: "Ocio è un'associazione di Venezia che fa attivismo sul tema della residenzialità in città.
+Per loro ho progettato un sito web facilmente navigabile, che comprendesse un glossario, per dare ai lettori gli strumenti per comprendere meglio il vocabolario tecnico della residenzialità."

 sort: